pranavkr/practice-golang/README.md

   <summary>Writing Unit Tests</summary>
   Go's built-in support for unit testing makes it easier to test as you go.
 Specifically, using naming conventions, Go's testing package, and the go test command, you can quickly write and execute tests.

-  - Ending a file's name with _test.go tells the go test command that this file contains test functions.
+  - Ending a file's name with **_test.go** tells the go test command that this file contains test functions.
 Better to create the test file parallel to the file for which you are writing unit tests.
-    Example: In the greetings directory, create a file called greetings_test.go. (with respect to the modules created in examples given earlier)
+    Example: In the greetings directory, create a file called **greetings_test.go**. (with respect to the modules created in examples given earlier)
   - Sample Unit Test:

     ```